HDG-Community/hdg-wiki-two/content/kana-test.md

 ---
 title: Kanaposting
-tags: [Kanagen]
+tags:
+  - Kanagen
-author: Kanagen
+authors: Kanagen
 draft: false
 description: Kanaposting for testing Hugo (HUGO!)
 ---
 and then one day you find